Wild translation surfaces and infinite genus: Criterion for infinite genus

-As “genus” is a concept for surfaces we have to consider curves in $X$ instead of curves in $\overline{X}$ to determine infinite genus.
-Because of this, we show how to replace one kind of curves by other curves without disturbing the left-to-right curves in the next lemma.
-So we have to make sure the existence of short curves between given points which we will write down as a proposition for the sake of references.
+The statement of \autoref{lem_criterion_saddle_connections_nonseparating} is already close to our goal.
+However, as ``genus'' is a concept for surfaces we have to consider curves in $X$ instead of curves in $\overline{X}$ to determine infinite genus.
+Because of this, we show in \autoref{lem_nonseparating_curves_in_metric_completion} how to replace curves in $\overline{X}$ by curves in $X$ without disturbing their left-to-right curves.

+In the proof of the lemma, we use some curves whose existence is ensured by the following proposition.